mantidproject/mantid/docs/source/tutorials/python_in_mantid/algorithms_and_workspaces/04_table_ws_py.rst

 PeaksWorkspace
 ==============

-A peaks workspace is a type of table workspace, with a fixed structure, on which each row is represents a peak.
-This functionality is also exposed to python, however usage is outside the scope of this course.
+A peaks workspace is a type of table workspace, with a fixed structure, where each row of the tale represents a peak.
+This functionality is also exposed to python, however, usage of this type is outside the scope of this course.
 See :ref:`PeaksWorkspace` for more details.